mohammedameen028/mohammedameen028.github.io/README.md

 ## Portfolio

 I am a Full Stack Engineer with an experience of over 6 years.
-I have hands on experienceworking with web frameworks and technologies.
+I have hands on experience working with web frameworks and technologies.
 I have extensively worked on react and nodejs for more then 3 years.

 ---